eireninja/webhook-api-worker/memory-bank/activeContext.md

 ## Next Steps

-1. Test the IP validation implementation with various scenarios to ensure it correctly blocks unauthorized IPs and allows authorized ones.
+1. Test the optimized spot trading functionality with various scenarios to ensure it correctly handles all trade types without leaving dust.

-2. Document the security architecture in the project documentation.
+2. Integrate the system flow diagram into the project documentation.

-3. Review the codebase for additional security enhancement opportunities.
+3. Review other trading functions for similar optimization opportunities.

-4. Fix webpack async/await compatibility issue.
+4. Test the IP validation implementation with various scenarios to ensure it correctly blocks unauthorized IPs and allows authorized ones.

-5. Test individual order execution reliability.
+5. Fix webpack async/await compatibility issue.

 6. Verify error handling across all accounts.